 The present rock church erected during the pastorate of Fr.
 Hannon, (1863-1868) was built of limestone rock quarried from the hills of Wexford, by the united effort of the parishioners, under the guiding hand of Hugh Vincent Gildea.
 It was built of necessity because of the growing population at Wexford and because of the collapse of the floor of the previous church.
 It was dedicated to the Immaculate Conception.

-The present rectory was built in 1905 when Fr.
+A new rectory was built in 1905 when Fr.
 Laffan was pastor of Wexford.
 The belfry and vestibule were built in 1919 under Fr.
 Laffan.

 The Parish Hall was built in 1952.